corricodes/Nyan-Cat-Game/README.md

 - 🔭 I’m currently working on **creating more projects using JavaScript to add to my porfolio.**

-- 📝 I’d like to improve this project by **adding a score counter for the number of obstacles missed.**
+- 📝 I’d like to improve this project by **adding a score counter for the number of obstacles missed, add a restart button and to make the game compatible with mobile devices by adding an event listener to jump when tapping on the screen.**

 - 👨‍💻 Here's the link to my portfolio [https://corricodes.netlify.app/](https://corricodes.netlify.app/)